-For a semi-quantification of the test results, it is necessary to use the BlueDiver scanner system and the Dr Dot software.
+For a semi-quantification of the test results, it is necessary to use the system BlueDiver scanner/Dr Dot software.
 This system is not included in the BDI I, but is included in the BDI II (see point 4).

 2. PRINCIPLE OF THE TEST